top of page

 Equally adept on the opera stage, Mr. Eddy recently made his New York Philharmonic debut in the world premiere of David Lang's prisoner of the state, singing the role of Prison Guard and covering the role of The Prisoner.
 Mr. Eddy’s repertory include Raimbaud (Le comte Ory), Pablo Picasso (After Life), Dandini (La Cenerentola), Charlie (Three Decembers), Sid (Albert Herring), Dancaïre (Carmen), Figaro (The Barber of Seville), Aeneas (Dido & Aeneas), Schaunard (La bohème), Nick Shadow (The Rake’s Progress), Ford (Falstaff), John Brooke (Little Women), Belcore (L’elisir d’amore), Guglielmo (Così fan tutte) and Dr. Pangloss/Voltaire (Candide).
 He has had the pleasure of performing with such companies and festivals as Fort Worth Opera, Opera Saratoga, Opera Birmingham, LoftOpera, Chelsea Opera, Aspen Opera Theater Center, Tanglewood Music Center, American Lyric Theater, Center for Contemporary Opera, Arbor Opera Theater, and the Seagle Music Colony.

-Mr. Eddy is currently an Adjunct Instructor of Voice at The College of New Jersey and Swarthmore College.
-He received his training at the Indiana University Jacobs School of Music, the University of Michigan School of Music, Theatre, and Dance, and New York University.
+Mr. Eddy received his training at the Indiana University Jacobs School of Music, the University of Michigan School of Music, Theatre, and Dance, and New York University.

 ACO20190307-083.jpg